Meal Prep Hacks for Healthy Eating: 5 Dietitian-Approved Tips + Recipe Ideas

 #4 Make One Dish Multiple Ways

-Instead of making a different starch each day, consider only making one starch for the week and add different flavor profiles each day.
+Instead of making a different starch each day, consider only making one starch for the week and adding different flavor profiles each day.
 Here’s how it’s done:

 This strategy can be applied to any type of food – protein, vegetables, grains, etc. It only takes 10 minutes to add additional ingredients and reheat!